 Pluk is as good as any other place to start.
 What began as a modest little concept store and cafe in Berenstraat now has over 60k followers on Instagram and has expanded to a second branch just a street away in Reestraat.
 Aside from cute crockery, notebooks, nicknacks and iphone covers, you’ll find a bleached wood herringbone floor, huge windows and white walls and a vast marble counter groaning with cakes and fruit.
 Upstairs, overlooking the photogenic ground floor is a small cafe serving poke bowls, salads, soups and sandwiches as well as a selection of homemade cakes and fresh pressed juices.
 Whilst this isn’t a gourmet food, its a popular place to rest weary legs, put down the shopping bags and Instagram your lunch.
 No bookings.

 For a similar menu but a little less of an Instagram-chasing scene, check out Ree7 on Reestraat.
 We love the seasonally painted windows, the tiny tables outside, the wonderful flowers and best of all the gorgeous window display of freshly baked treats.
 With candles in Winter and blossoms and buds in Spring, this little spot feels more gezellig than Pluk and is a lovely place to stop.
-Food-wise, once again we’re talking soups, salads, sandwiches and cakes and friendly staff keen to make you feel welcome.
+Food-wise, once again we’re talking soups, salads, sandwiches and cakes (although I was slightly disappointed to see they recently introduced selfie-chasing freakshakes) and friendly staff keen to make you feel welcome.

 Libertine Comptoir de Cuisine

 The latest branch of Libertine which opened earlier this year was Libertine Comptoir de Cuisine just down the road on Berenstraat.
 Here the theme is loosely French but basically expect “everything on French Toast”.
 Whether you’re after sweet or savoury (eggs benny, steak tartare, lobster or nutella-banana!) you’ll find it here.
-Its top of the list for my next Amsterdam visit but that’s before I discover the theme of the newest branch which is set to open at the Noordermarkt in the coming weeks.
+Its top of the list for my next Amsterdam visit.

 If you looking for a more spacious room, or somewhere to meet work colleagues its hard to go wrong with Lotti’s at The Hoxon Hotel on the Herengracht canal.
 The restaurant is run in partnership with Soho House and the menu is packed with crowd-pleasing International brasserie faves including all-day breakfast, steaks and burgers as well as Dutch snacks like bitterballen.
 As its in a hotel its not a particularly local scene but its an easy place to hang out and buzzing from morning to night.

 Another hotel restaurant, this time a little smarter, is Jansz in the wonderful Pulitzer Hotel on Reestraat.
-We’ve been for their lovely Family Sunday’s but its a 365 days a year operation serving quality food in one of Amsterdam’s most gorgeous hotels.
+We’ve been for their lovely Family Sunday’s but the restaurant is a 7 day a week operation serving quality food in one of Amsterdam’s most gorgeous hotels.
 Stop by for oysters, salads or steak tartare and maybe a decadent dessert.
 In a nice touch, kids are well catered for with a great children’s menu.

 If you’re not after a full meal, but rather a coffee and cake, Pompadour on Huidenstraat is a must-visit.
-This patisserie, chocolaterie and tearoom harks back to the middle-European cafe’s of old and serves some of the best cakes to be found in the 9 streets, to say nothing of their moorish Valrhona truffles.
-Try a real Dutch Apple Pie; Marc’s favourite chocolate cake layered with chocolate mousse or one of their legendary hot chocolates.
+This patisserie, chocolaterie and tearoom harks back to the middle-European cafe’s of old and serves some of the best cakes to be found in the city, to say nothing of their moorish Valrhona truffles.
+Try a real Dutch Apple Pie or Marc’s favourite chocolate cake layered with chocolate mousse and a side of their legendary hot chocolates.
 Diet be damned.

 If you’re with the kids (or even if you’re not) and you haven’t yet had a real Dutch pancake, check out the imaginatively named Pancakes Amsterdam on Berenstraat (anyone who knows anything about search engine optimisation will appreciate that these guys knew what they were doing when it came to naming!)
 Go for a trad Dutch pancake of the sweet or savoury variety or a pile of poffertjes dusted in icing for a true local treat.